os-guy/yt-to-local/README.md

 __YOU SHOULD INSTALL PYTHON TO RUN IT.__
 __AND PIP, FOR INSTALLING DEPENDENCIES.__
-Most of the Linux distros are already installing it.
+Most of the Linux distros are already comes with it.

 - pyqt6
 - pytube